TheLinuxITGuy/Turtle-Dragonflight/README.md

 - Dragonflight Bags
 - Dragonflight MicroMenu
 - Dragonflight XP bar
-- Mousewheel up and down via Chat
+- Mousewheel up/down in Chat

 ## Known issues
 1. The HD textures for the empty bags icon only works when you reload the UI.